-As another illustration, this time from the secondary literature, let us consider one of those many descriptions of brahman that are reminiscent of Kant's recognition of the unavoidability of the idea of a totality of conditions that is itself unconditioned (the basic principle of reason).
+As an illustration from the secondary literature, let us consider one of those many descriptions of brahman that are reminiscent of Kant's recognition of the unavoidability of the idea of a totality of conditions that is itself unconditioned (the basic principle of reason).
 In his Fundamentals of Indian Philosophy, Puligandla (1977, p.
 222) describes brahman as an "unchanging reality amidst and beyond the world" (my italics).
-The "amidst" is apt to remind us that whenever we try to explain some real-world phenomena, we have always already presupposed that there is a complete series of conditions - perhaps also some fundamental, unifying force or principle - that would indeed allow us to explain the conditioned nature of things the ways we customarily do it and rely upon, whether in science or philosophy, in everyday argumentation or practical action.
-Whether such a reliable, sufficient ground of explanation exists indeed and how it would have to be defined and proven (i.e., explained, an impossibility by definition), we ultimately have no way to tell.
-But then again, methodology, unlike metaphysics, can do without pretending such metaphysical knowledge.
+The "amidst" is apt to remind us that whenever we try to describe the real world, we are engaged in an effort of picturing the unpicturable.
+Similarly, we have already observed that we cannot "really" explain any real-world phenomena without presupposing that there is a complete series of conditions - perhaps also some fundamental, unifying force or principle - that would indeed allow us to explain the conditioned nature of things the way we customarily do it and rely upon, whether in science or philosophy, in everyday argumentation or practical action.
+Whether such an unconditional, unifying force or principle indeed exists and how it is to be defined and proven, we ultimately have no way to tell; but neither in Upanishadic nor in Kantian thought we depend on such an ontological proof to recognize that without the notion of an unconditioned condition, we cannot think and talk clearly about our knowledge of the world and its limitations.
 It is quite sufficient for methodological purposes to recognize that what we can know empirically (the phenomenal world) is not identical with reality and conversely, that the real lies at least partly beyond the phenomenal and therefore also beyond knowledge.
 Recognizing a lack of knowledge can be a basis for compelling methodological reflections and conclusions.
+The Upanishadic way of recognizing this lack of knowledge is by situating brahman amidst and beyond this world of ours, and by consequently conceiving of the quest for adequate knowledge as a relentless effort of seeking brahman - or, to put it more carefully, of seeking to get closer to knowing brahman - for instance, through meditative and mystical means; through a discipline of self-reflection and self-limitation; and ultimately, through one's entire practice of life.